mwdle/LedEncoder/README.md

 </p>

 # Specifications and Pinout
-This program has only been tested using an Espressif ESP8266 12-E board.
-All builds were created using the PlatformIO IDE extension for VSCode.
+All builds were created and tested using the PlatformIO IDE extension for VSCode and Espressif ESP8266 12-E board, mileage may vary on other boards and IDE's.
 The following libraries are required:
 * [Elegant OTA](https://github.com/ayushsharma82/ElegantOTA)
 * [WebSerial](https://github.com/ayushsharma82/WebSerial)